 Michael Ben Yosef - Vice Director General

-Michael took an essential part in the establishment of Desert Shanti House Youth Village.
+Michael took an essential part in the establishment of the Desert Shanti House Youth Village.
 Since its opening, Michael serves as the Vice Director of the Shanti Houses Association.

-Michael plays a central role in Kabbalat Shabbat, when every week he tell an inspiring story to all the Shanti House children.
+Michael plays a central role in Kabbalat Shabbat, when every week he tells an inspiring story to all the Shanti House children.

 Harel Insurance Company